 Entities subject to SOX compliance include all US-based publicly traded companies and international companies that have registered equity or debt securities with the Securities and Exchange Commission.
 Accounting firms that provide auditing services to the above entities are also subject to SOX compliance.”
 (XMedius)

 Considering the majority of records are stored online, companies subject to SOX need to ensure their storage and data practices are compliant and secure.
-Learn more about what you should expect from your IT provider and SOX compliance.

 IMAGE-BASED, AUTOMATED DATA BACKUP (BOTH ON- AND OFF-SITE)